 The History of the BJJ Belt

 There is a lot of mystery linked to the beginnings of the Brazilian Jiu-Jitsu belt system.
-The oldest story with any martial arts belt is that students would start practicing as a white belt and then over time their white belt would dirty and eventually become black.
-This is also where the myth of not washing your belt comes from, however this has been scientifically proved as unsanitary.
+The oldest story with any martial arts belt is that students would start practising as a white belt and then over time their white belt would dirty and eventually become black.
+This is also where the myth of not washing your belt comes from, however, this has been scientifically proved as unsanitary.
 The black belt in any martial arts is meant to represent mastery, hard work and dedication to the art.

 However, the truth is, the founder of Judo, Jigoro Kano, introduced the original black belt system in 1882 at the original Kodokan martial arts school.
 Kano apparently got the idea from Japanese high school swimmers, who wore black ribbons around their waists to signify their advanced status.
 At the Kodokan, white belt students were deemed as beginners, and black belts were awarded to students who had mastered the fundamental Judo techniques.
 This was still two belts however and intermediate colours were introduced throughout the life of the martial art.